What exactly is a Chief of Staff?

 • Do they inspire me?
 Do I think I can learn from them?

-If you’re hiring for this role: you can find training online to help you suss out skills and defeat bias in the hiring process.
-These things are important, but so is your gut feeling.
+Hard skills are important but so is your gut feeling.
+On paper, someone might be great but you just don’t “vibe”.
+Listen to that.
 Your body can tell you things that your brain cannot make sense of.
-Listen to that.
 Every single time I’ve overridden my intuition, I’ve regretted it.
 And, conversely, when I’ve listened to my gut, I generally do not regret it.
+Also, keep in mind that you can train most skills, but you cannot train on values alignment and being a good match on the other dimensions.

 I’ve taken several personality and working style assessments over the years.
 While I’m aware of their limitations, they’ve helped me put language to how I tend to show up at work, both in my natural strengths and in the areas I need to stay mindful of.